Archive product

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by strong references to Roman and Greek decorative motifs.
+It originated during Napoleon’s reign, characterized by strong influences from Roman and Greek ornamentation.

 Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such pieces, inspired by Italian and French artisans.
+Currently, many global brands reproduce such pieces, inspired by Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

-The key to stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is flooded with fakes.
+The key aspect of stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details